 What is Expungement?

-Connecticut offers expungement, also known as an “absolute pardon,” which results in your criminal history record being erased.
-Once you are granted an absolute pardon, all police and court records pertaining to your case are erased.
-The state destroys of all of your court records.
-The state may not disclose the information to anyone, including law enforcement.
+Connecticut offers expungement, also known as an “absolute pardon.”
+Once you are granted an absolute pardon, all police and court records about your case are erased.
+The state destroys all of your court records.
+The state may not share this information with anyone, including law enforcement.

 Who is Eligible for Expungement?